weilingx46/workshop-sassy-hugo/README.md

 Add a few quick styling changes to make your page unique.

-This is obviously an extremely simple theme, but hopefully it shows how a theme can be made quickly and applied to many pages of your site.
+This is obviously an extremely simple theme, but hopefully it shows how a theme can be made quickly and applied to the pages of your site.

 ### Reverting to Ananke